We meet on Wesleyan University Campus

 The Shin Buddhist tradition was founded almost 750 years ago in Japan as a reform movement to bring the heart of Buddha’s teachings to ordinary lay people.
-It is a school of Buddhism dedicated to the common man and woman with hefty work schedules and with families to support.
-Therefore, unlike many other Buddhist denominations, Shin does not have a monastic class or offer rigorous monastic practices to its adherents.
+It is a school of Buddhism dedicated to the common man and woman with hefty work schedules and families to support.
+Therefore, unlike many other Buddhist denominations, Shin does not have a monastic class nor does it demand rigorous monastic practices of its adherents.

 Today, Shin Buddhism, also known as Jodo Shinshu, is Japan’s largest Buddhist denomination.
 It is part of the much larger Mahayana tradition called Pure Land Buddhism, which has the most adherents of any Buddhist school in the world, spanning among nations like China, Korea, Japan and Vietnam, as well as the USA, Canada, Brazil, and Romania.

 At the Buddhist Faith Fellowship, our Sunday Dharma School is designed to help children experience the Buddha’s teachings in a practical, uplifting, and commonsensical way that cultivates understanding and compassion while avoiding any semblance of rigid indoctrination.
 We hope you and your family can join us on Sunday mornings and on other meeting days.